Immigration & Students

 As an undocumented or non-citizen student, am I eligible for federal financial aid to attend college?

-NO. Unfortunately, as an undocumented student you cannot receive federal financial aid.
+NO. Unfortunately, as an undocumented student you are not eligible to receive federal financial aid.

 However, here in California a law called AB 540 allows you to apply for in-state tuition at California public colleges.
 Learn more about AB 540.
 Also, the California Dream Act of 2011 permits those who qualify for AB 540 to also qualify for some types of state financial aid, including UC scholarships and grants, Cal Grants, Chaffee Foster Youth Grants, and community college fee waivers.